Hazard pay is the additional compensation paid to employees who are working under hazardous conditions or in extreme

 - Aircraft pilots and flight engineers: Being a pilot might top the list of kids' dream jobs, but like all jobs involving transportation, fatalities are disproportionately high.

 - Roofers: Ladders and the height of the work combine to make this a potentially treacherous role.
 Roofers—along with ironworkers and electricians, other jobs with high fatality rates—perform some of the best-paid construction jobs.

 - Refuse collectors: Collecting garbage means driving or riding on a garbage truck.
 That's risky enough, but then there's the heavy machinery aspect as well, which heightens the potential danger.

-- Farmers, ranchers, and agriculture managers: Heavy machinery adds to the danger of these centuries-old jobs.
+- Farmers, ranchers, and agriculture managers: Heavy machinery adds to the danger of these jobs.
 The long hours also mean that potentially tired people are operating that heavy machinery, which heightens the risks.
-Depending on where their land is located, farmers and ranchers are blue-collarworkers whose jobs can pay more than $100,000 a year.
+Depending on where the land is located, farming and ranching are blue-collar jobs that can pay more than $100,000 a year.

 - Structural iron and steel workers: Installing beams can be dangerous work.
 Much of this work takes place at high heights, which adds to the danger.

 - First-line supervisors of construction trades and extraction workers: With its heavy machinery and potentially tough conditions, construction work is dangerous both for the people doing the task and for on-site supervisors.

 This list excludes people serving in the military, police officers, and firefighters.
-These can also be very hazardous jobs, and these employees may also receive hazard pay.
+Those can also be very hazardous jobs, and those employees may also receive hazard pay.